soulshake/demo-cruncher/README.md

 Note: the name of the cluster (`default` in the example above) corresponds to the name of the Terraform workspace.
 If you want to deploy multiple clusters, you can change the Terraform workspace, and it should deploy another set of resources.
-You will also have to edit the cluster name in `queue/main.tf`.
+You will also have to set `TF_VAR_cluster` when running Terraform commands in the `queue` subdirectory.

 Create the SQS queue.